thruthesky/ng-simple-editor/README.md

 ## Why

-* I search Angular/Ionic Web editors and I couldn't find simple one.
+* I have searched for Angular/Ionic Web editors and I couldn't find simple one.
 All of them have dependencies like jQury, Bootstrap, Fontawesome, etc.
 * So I made one.
 It's deadly simple.
 Easy to edit.
 No dependencies at all.

 ## Demo